Lumi-supercomputer/lumi-userguide/docs/runjobs/webui/index.md

 ![Image of welcome page for the lumi web interface](../../assets/images/wwwLumiWelcome.png)

-Click the `Go to login` button to proceed.
+Click the _Go to login_ button to proceed.

 ![Image of authentication page for lumi web interface ](../../assets/images/wwwLumiAuth.png)

-Choose the correct authentication provider which for most LUMI users is "MyAccessID" (users with a Finnish allocation can also use "CSC" or "HAKA"), and follow the authentication procedure.
+Choose the correct authentication provider which for most LUMI users is _MyAccessID_ (users with a Finnish allocation can also use _CSC_ or _HAKA_), and follow the authentication procedure.

 After successful authentication, you will see the dashboard.